Things To Do

 Football

-Football (soccer) is the most popular sport in Berceni, with local clubs and a strong community following.
+Football is the most popular sport in Romania, with many local teams and schools promoting the sport among youth.

 Handball